 - Deadpan Snarker: He's the only Goa'uld shown to have a sense of humor and can engage in Snark-to-Snark Combat with the heroes when he wants to.

 - Emperor Scientist: Is a genius in his own right, and definitely has ambitions to rule the galaxy (which he almost managed in the aftermath of Anubis' defeat, but before the arrival of the Replicators, and in the alternate timeline of Continuum).
 A brilliant computer scientist, he understands the Gate system and the Ancient's incredibly complex, elegant dialing program better even that Samantha Carter.
-He also managed to clone himself many times over, increasing his power manyfold, managed to steal Asgard beaming technology from Anubis (who stole it from Thor), took control of the invincible Kull warriors from Anubis, defeated the Replicators (SG-1 couldn't have wiped them out without his dialing program, though Nerus may have had a hand in that), the list goes on.
+He also managed to clone himself many times over, increasing his power manyfold, managed to steal Asgard beaming technology from Anubis (who stole it from Thor), took control of the invincible Kull warriors from Anubis, defeated the Replicators (SG-1 couldn't have wiped them out without his dialing program, though Nerus may have had a hand in that), managed to crack quick and easy time travel (a feat even the Ancients struggled with), the list goes on.

 - Evil vs. Evil: Helped SG-1 enact their plan to use the Dakara superweapon to destroy the Replicators after realising how much of a threat they were, and some of his later plans after the fall of the System Lords were geared towards contesting the Ori invasion of the Milky Way.

-- A God Am I: Very pointedly averted compared to most of the other Goa'uld in the series.
+- A God I Am Not: Very pointedly evoked compared to the other Goa'uld in the series.
 After the fall of the System Lords, he freely admits that he, and all the other Goa'uld, are not Gods and speaks dismissively of fallen Goa'uld who believed their own hype.

 - Going Native: